Actindo-AG/Documentation/PIM/UserInterface/01a_Overview.md

 ## Recent Changes

-The table displays the recent changes on the products.
+The box displays a list of recent changes on the products.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the table of recent changes.
+  Click this button to update the list of recent changes.

 The fields in the following columns are display fields only.
 They cannot be changed.